 PlanetSide 2 is an MMO game released in 2012, with potentially hundreds of players in a battle.
 As a consequence, PlanetSide 2 puts more load on CPU than most games.

-Games are usually more sensitive to CPU frequency and single core performance rather than multi-threading and number of cores.
+Games are usually more sensitive to CPU frequency and per-core performance than number of cores and multi-threading

 In general, unless AMD Ryzen performs a revolution, Intel CPUs are preferable.
-An overclocked i5 should be optimal, but i3 will be serviceable if you’re on a tight budget.
+An i5 should be optimal, but i3 will be serviceable if you’re on a tight budget.
 It doesn’t make sense to get an i7, unless you specifically plan not to overclock.

 Overclocking a CPU.
 The goal of overclocking a CPU is to increase its clock frequency.